Architecture

 src/engrava/embeddings/) — pluggable embedding providers. - CLI (

-src/engrava/cli/) — Click-based command-line interface. - MCP server (
+src/engrava/cli/) — Click-based command-line interface. - MCP server — a Model Context Protocol server shipped as the separate

-src/engrava/mcp/) — an optional Model Context Protocol server behind themcpextra.
-Like the CLI it is a top-layer API consumer, not part of engrava core: it wraps the public async API over stdio so MCP clients (Claude Desktop, Cursor, …) can use a store.
+engrava-mcppackage (not part of engrava core).
+Like the CLI it is a top-layer API consumer: it wraps engrava’s public async API over stdio so MCP clients (Claude Desktop, Cursor, …) can use a store.
+Install and run it independently withuvx engrava-mcp.
 See MCP server.

 Core Components